alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: University of Washington, <a href='https://depts.washington.edu/uwrainlab/'>RAIN Lab</a>.
+subtitle: Ph.D.
+Candidate, <a href='https://depts.washington.edu/uwrainlab/'>RAIN Lab</a>, University of Washington.

 profile:
   align: right